How to get the best from Thermal Weed Management

 A plant leaf only has to be briefly exposed to a temperature of around 80°C to suffer terminal damage.

 This exposure to severe heat bursts the cells in the plant leaf.
 This in turn renders the plant incapable of converting light energy in to chemical energy (Photosynthesis) effectively causing starvation.

 Further thought and research on this subject will reveal this method is most effective on young, fleshy, hungry plants rather than old established woody plants, which may have sufficient amounts of stored energy in their stems and roots to overcome temporary food shortages.
-This gives us some great clues as to best practice when using hot air.
+This gives us some great clues as to best practice when using hot air or hot water.

 Reduce the nutrients sources for the weeds

 Some weeds store lots of energy in their root system and stem, which they can use to regrow after a thermal shock.
 You can severely limit regrowth of weeds on hard surfaces by removing the soil and detritus, so that the plants that are there have less access to soil in which to establish a root system.
 This will result in plants with weaker root systems that will be easier to kill with heat in less applications.
 You can remove the soil on had surfaces in advance of the growing season - Winter is a great time to clean hard surfaces after all the leaves are fallen and the vegetation has died back revealing the soil.
 Doing this in winter will also have greatest impact on reducing new growth in the spring, as it will not give as many opportunities for seeds to find nutrients in the first place.